Category Do This

 Here’s a quiet little video summary I made of a fabulous two week trip in Morocco in April 2015.
 I tried to capture the sights, sounds and incomparable experiences of all of Morocco.
 Marrakesh, the High Atlas Mountains, the desert oasis of Skoura and camping in the Sahara.
 If you want more detailed information of all the sights in this video, check out the Morocco page on my website.
 Lots of great pictures, information, maps and links to other resources to help you plan your trip.
 Of course, if you have any questions, feel free to comment below.

 [DALMATIAN COAST, CROATIA] — Highly recommend you try and swing a sailboat charter in Croatia.
 You can backpack or ferry between islands, but having your own steam allows you to duck in and out of the thousands of islands along the Dalmatian coast.
 These pics are a companion post to my boat pics, following along our route chronologically so you can get a feel for how you can visit a completely different place every single day, without leaving your boat.
 You pick up your boat in the surprisingly cool Split, then poke your way amidst the islands towards Dubrovnik.
-The itinerary is your own.
-Only a start and end date.
-The rest is up to you.
-You can get a boat of virtually any size to match
+The itinerary is your own, you only have a start and port and end date and port, the rest is up to you.
+You can get a boat

 Continue reading…

-TOUR CROATIA IN STYLE ON YOUR OWN 100FT TURKISH GULET
+SAIL CROATIA IN STYLE ON A TURKISH GULET

 [SPLIT, CROATIA] — I knew she would be big.
 I had no idea she’d be THIS big.
 It was the pictures that got me first.
 Our awesome travel agent Ginny had been sending me pics of boats all over.
 “We want something cool” I’d said, these are my best friends.
 “Can you find a Turkish gulet in Croatia?”
-I’d seen gulets in Greece, so much better than a typical sailboat.
-I liked how they’re all built around a big broad dining table straddling across the back, not everyone scrunched in a tight cockpit all the time.
-There were only a few gulets in Croatia, she found: Awesome boat.
-Awesome boat.
-“But THIS one…” Ginny teased.
-“Oh.My.God.”
-I became That Guy, the one who talked 11
+I’d seen gulets in Greece, they’re so much better than a typical sailboat.
+I liked how they’re all built around a big broad dining table straddling across the back, not everyone scrunched in a tight sailing cockpit all the time.
+My travel agent could only find a few Turkish gulets in Croatia, she said: “But THIS one…Oh.My.God.”
+I became That Guy, the one who talked 11 others

 Continue reading…